derrick-zero/quantum-sensor-sim/docs/API_REFERENCE.md

 ---

-### **Notes**
+### **Additional Notes**

-- All vector-related functions work with instances of `Vector3`.
+- All functions operate on instances of `Vector3`.
-- The utility functions serve as building blocks for the simulation’s physics and can be extended as needed.
+- These utility functions form the backbone of our simulation’s physics calculations.
+- They are designed to be efficient, reliable, and easy to extend.

+---

+## Future Extensions

+_As the project evolves, additional utility functions may be added to support new simulation features (such as advanced collision detection, color interpolation for sensors beyond HSL mapping, etc.)._